-Patients' needs were assessed and care and treatment was delivered in line with current guidance.
-This included following the National Institute for Health and Care Excellence (NICE) and Faculty of General Dental Practice (FGDP) guidance and Delivering Better Oral Health toolkit.
+Patients' needs were assessed.
+However, care and treatment was not delivered in line with current guidance such as the National Institute for Health and Care Excellence (NICE) and Faculty of General Dental Practice (FGDP) guidance.

+Staff were not aware of the Delivering Better Oral Health toolkit.
 'Delivering better oral health' is an evidence based toolkit used by dental teams for the prevention of dental disease in a primary and secondary care setting.
-The dentist told us they regularly assessed each patient's gum health and took X-rays at appropriate intervals.

 During the course of our inspection we checked dental care records to confirm our findings.
-We saw evidence of assessments to establish individual patient needs.
-The assessments included completing a medical history, outlining medical conditions and allergies and a social history.
+We saw some evidence of assessments to establish individual patient needs.
+We observed medical history, outlining medical conditions and allergies and a social history, were not completed and regularly updated.
 An assessment of the periodontal tissue was taken and recorded using the basic periodontal examination (BPE) tool.
 [The BPE tool is a simple and rapid screening tool used by dentists to indicate the level of treatment need in relation to a patient's gums].
+However, we did not see evidence of further periodontal investigation and treatment where the BPE scores indicated this was required.